cossacklabs/product-docs/acra/security-controls/intrusion-detection/_index.md

 # Intrusion Detection

-Let’s imagine that the client application generates requests and sends them through the chain of Acra’s services to receive decrypted plaintext in the end.
+Let’s imagine that the client application generates requests and sends them through the chain of Acra’s services to receive a decrypted plaintext in the end.

-What if the attackers compromise the app deeply and badly enough so they are able to alter its behaviour?
-From a simple SQL injection to remote/local code execution errors, there are threats, which make your application a source of risk once it's been compromised.
-Our idea is that since AcraServer is the only entity that decrypts sensitive data and sees all the requests addressed to it, it is AcraServer's responsibility to tell the good behaviour from bad and to take appropriate action.
+What if the attackers could compromise the app in such a way that they are able to alter its behaviour?
+In this case, a various threats could come from a compromised application (SQL injection, remote/local code execution, etc.).
+Our idea is that since AcraServer is the only entity that decrypts sensitive data and sees all the requests addressed to it, it is AcraServer's responsibility to distinguish good behaviour from bad one and to perform appropriate action.

 For intrusion detection, Acra uses **poison records**, also known as [honey tokens](https://en.wikipedia.org/wiki/Honeytoken) (or canarytokens, or trip wires).